hardisj/erinsaudiocorner/content/english/loudspeakers/Buchardt_Audio_S400_Bookshelf.md

 These are just some extra sets of measurements I completed.
 Some, I didn't process through my Matlab scripts so they're kind of raw.
 But I know some would like to see them so here you go.

-Grille on vs Grille off
+Grille on vs Grille off.
+Moral of this story?
+Leave the grille off.
+At 90° off-axis it looks worse.

 <img align="left" src="/images/Reviews/Loudspeakers/Buchardt_S400/Buchardt S400 Grille On vs Grille Off (1).png" alt="grille on/off" width="120%"/>

 <br clear="all" />

 Step-Response.
 Automating this one takes a bit more thought (grab the first return to 0 which in this case is the bass but others would be the tweeter/mid transition swing so would have to add some smarts there... no time right now).
-So, for now I'm just gonna screencapture Klippel's interface.
+So, for now I'm just gonna screen capture Klippel's interface.
 One not zoomed and one zoomed.

 <img align="left" src="/images/Reviews/Loudspeakers/Buchardt_S400/Buchardt S400 Step Response.png" alt="step response" width="120%"/>